The-Grand-Combination/The-Grand-Campaign-EU5/CONTRIBUTING.md

 #### Main Team

-The main team is delegated from the main team.
+The main team is delegated from the core team.
 Has admin access to the entire repository, and is the only team who can directly access the main branch.

 #### Dev Team

-The dev team is delegated from the main team.
+The dev team is delegated from the core team.
 The dev team represents main contributors, who have special privileges to manage the dev branch.

 #### Domain-Specific Teams